LuCian532506oHenDRIX/TzLCqwmY/6zs4l/lB-f7/TqW/yR50EP/cloud-management_msNgO_1747937115.txt.md

 Crossplane is a neutral place for vendors and individuals to come together in enabling control planes.
-It offers a framework to build control planes for cloud native computing without needing to write code (unless you want to).
-It shares a foundation with Kubernetes, but supports many powerful extensions that enable it to control anything - not just containers.
+It offers a framework to build control planes for cloud foundation with Kubernetes, but supports many powerful extensions that enable it to control anything - not just containers.
 The Crossplane project consists of: